hartwigmedical/hmftools/peach/README.md

 | status           | `PASS`  | QC status of calls for this gene.
 Can be `PASS`, `FAIL_NO_COMBINATION_FOUND`, `FAIL_NO_UNIQUE_BEST_COMBINATION_FOUND`, `FAIL_EVENT_WITH_UNKNOWN_COUNT` or `WARN_TOO_MANY_ALLELES_FOUND` |

 ## Algorithm
-TODO: how to handle 37 calls needs to go somewhere

 In broad strokes, PEACH does the following:
 * Extract relevant calls from the input VCF, where relevance is determined by the configured haplotypes.
 * For each gene: